StephanGocht/VeriPB/README.rst

 The refutation itself is constructed by a 0 terminated sequence of arithmetic operations over the constraints.
 These are written down in reverse polish notation.
+We will use ``[constraint]``  to indicate either a ConstraintId or a subsequence in reverse polish notation.
 Available operations are:

 * Addition::